washu-eeps/EDC-2026/using-git.md

 ### Step 1: Get the Repository URL

-1. Go to the repository Alex created for your team (he'll send you the link—it will look like `https://github.com/washu-eeps/team-yourteamname`)
+1. Go to the repository Alex created for your team (he'll send you the link - it will look like `https://github.com/washu-eeps/yourteamname`)
 2. Click the green **"Code"** button
 3. Make sure **HTTPS** is selected
 4. Click the copy button to copy the URL